Filip Vujanović: Serbia

-Vujanović, as president of Montenegro, recognized the independence of Kosovo, a Serbian autonomous province.
-In October 2008, Serbian government expelled Anka Vojvodić, the ambassador of Montenegro to Belgrade.
+Vujanović, as President of Montenegro, recognized the Independence of Kosovo, a Serbian autonomous province.
+In October 2008, the Serbian government expelled Anka Vojvodić, the ambassador of Montenegro to Belgrade.
 Almost one year later, Serbia finally accepted Igor Jovović to take on the role of the new Montenegrin ambassador.

-After being elected the new Serbian president in May 2012, Tomislav Nikolić gave an interview to Televizija Crne Gore, during which he stated that he recognize Montenegro like a state, "but not any difference between Serbs and Montenegrins, because there is none".
-On 13 June 2013, Vujanović meet Nikolić in Bratislava, pointing out that he "supported the activities of the two Governments aimed at joint projects and interests, with a special emphasis on the infrastructural projects".
+After being elected the new Serbian president in May 2012, Tomislav Nikolić gave an interview to Televizija Crne Gore, during which he stated that he recognizes Montenegro as a state, "but not any difference between Serbs and Montenegrins, because there is none".
+On 13 June 2013, Vujanović met Nikolić in Bratislava, pointing out that he "supported the activities of the two Governments aimed at joint projects and interests, with a special emphasis on the infrastructural projects".

 Romania

-On 24 June 2013, Vujanović received Titus Corlățean, Romanian Minister of Foreign Affairs, who came to Montenegro with the occasion of the Romanian bus crash.
-He reiterated the deepest condolences in its own name and on behalf of the citizens of Montenegro.
-He also sent the telegram of condolences to the Romania's President, Traian Băsescu, over that accident in which 18 tourists from Romania lost their lives.
+On 24 June 2013, Vujanović received Titus Corlățean, Romanian Minister of Foreign Affairs, who came to Montenegro on the occasion of the Romanian bus crash.
+He reiterated the deepest condolences in his own name and on behalf of the citizens of Montenegro.
+He also sent a telegram of condolences to Romania's President, Traian Băsescu, over that accident in which 18 tourists from Romania lost their lives.
 26 June, the day when the victims were repatriated, became a day of national mourning in solidarity with Romania.

 Timeline

 The chart below shows a timeline of the offices held by Vujanović and the Montenegro status.
-The left bar shows president and all prime ministers terms of Vujanović, and the right bar shows the country status of Montenegro at that time.
+The left bar shows the president and all prime minister's terms of Vujanović, and the right bar shows the country status of Montenegro at that time.